NVIDIA/spark-rapids/docs/get-started/best-practices.md

 #### b.
 Shuffle Stage

-If it is a shuffle stage, then the number of tasks/partitions is normally determined by `spark.sql.shuffle.partitions`(default value=200), and also AQE's Coalescing Post Shuffle Partitions feature (Such as parameters `spark.sql.adaptive.coalescePartitions.minPartitionSize`, `spark.sql.adaptive.advisoryPartitionSizeInBytes`, etc.).
+If it is a shuffle stage, then the number of tasks or partitions is normally determined by `spark.sql.shuffle.partitions`(default value=200), and also AQE's Coalescing Post Shuffle Partitions feature (Such as parameters `spark.sql.adaptive.coalescePartitions.minPartitionSize`, `spark.sql.adaptive.advisoryPartitionSizeInBytes`, etc.).

-We can adjust the above parameters to increase the number of tasks/partitions for this shuffle stage to  reduce the memory pressure for each task.
+We can adjust the above parameters to increase the number of tasks or partitions for this shuffle stage to  reduce the memory pressure for each task.
 For example, we can start with increasing `spark.sql.shuffle.partitions` by a factor of 2, then 4, then 8, etc.

-Even without an OOM error, if the SQL plan metrics show lots of spilling from the Spark UI in this stage, increasing the number  of tasks/partitions could decrease the spilled data size to improve performance.
+Even without an OOM error, if the SQL plan metrics show lots of spilling from the Spark UI in this stage, increasing the number of tasks or partitions could decrease the spilled data size to improve performance.

 Note: AQE's Coalescing Post Shuffle Partitions feature could have different behaviors in different